pingcap/LinguFlow/README.md

 ## License

-This repository is MIT licensed, except for the ee/ folder.
+This repository is MIT licensed.
 See [LICENSE](LICENSE) for more details.